nguyenpham00/Vscode-java-wiki/Gradle-Support.md

 If you don't trust it, `"allowed":"false"` will be stored.

 The default Gradle version embedded in Buildship will be used to build your project until the wrapper is explicitly trusted.

+# Performance degrades with Gradle Project

+In some instances it is necessary to disabled the [file system watching](https://blog.gradle.org/introducing-file-system-watching) feature by adding `org.gradle.vfs.watch=false` to the gradle properties.